ahmccormick/Cannabis_EGS/README.md

 # EGS Pipeline

-Inputs needed: .vcf file with your genotype information and lat/long data for your samples in a .csv
+Inputs needed: .vcf file with your genotype information and lat/long data for your samples in a .csv The below steps detail the pipeline that was conducted on the Ren et al., 2021 dataset (PRJNA734114).

 1. Identification of core (1_core_identification.py)
    This script was used on the generated vcf file (Cannabis_sativa_PRJNA734114_filtered.vcf.gz) in PyCharm to identify a core (change accordingly for 30% of your dataset)